Monica Geuze: Television appearances

 In 2017, Geuze appeared in the first season of the show Kroongetuige in which contestants have to solve a fictional murder case.
 She was interviewed by Peter van der Vorst in a 2017 episode of Van der Vorst ziet sterren.
 Geuze appeared in a 2017 episode of the game show Een goed stel hersens and a 2018 episode of the game show De Jongens tegen de Meisjes.

 She travelled to Japan to get a tattoo for an episode of the 2018 television show Tattoo Trippers.
 She had the tattoo removed a few years later.
 Geuze appeared in 2018 episodes of the shows Het Jachtseizoen, The Big Music Quiz and Praat Nederlands met me.
 In 2020, she appeared in the quiz show De slimste mens.
 She appeared in a 2022 episode of the show Fout maar goud, a game show about guilty pleasures.
 Geuze finished in fourth place in the 2022 season of the show The Masked Singer.
 She was a contestant in the 2023 Halloween season of the show De Verraders.
 She also appeared in a 2023 episode of the show Het Jachtseizoen.
+Geuze is a guest in a 2026 episode of the show Yous & Yay in het wild by Yousef Gnaoui and Pepijn Lanen.